 - Touch and hold both earbuds (3 seconds) to enter Bluetooth pairing mode.

 From the Galaxy Wearable app, you can actually block these touch gestures if you wish to.
 You can also choose what the "touch and hold" gesture does on each individual earbud.
 By default, it switches between ANC and Ambient Sound, though it can alternatively trigger a voice assistant, or change the volume.

 On non-Samsung phones, the optional voice assistant gesture triggers Google Assistant, while on Samsung phones it triggers the company's own Bixby assistant.
 Galaxy phone users also get an additional "Bixby voice wake-up" option, for activating the virtual assistant with a voice command.

 Galaxy Buds Pro in-ear fit and sound quality

-Galaxy Buds Pro noise cancelling and other features
+Galaxy Buds Pro active noise cancelling (ANC) and other features

-Here are the other notable Galaxy Buds Pro features:
+In addition, here's a list of other notable Buds Pro features:

-- 360 Audio uses Dolby Head Tracking technology to create a multi-dimensional sound effect when watching movies.
-The idea is that the sounds will feel as if coming to you from different directions, essentially attempting to simulate a physical surround sound home theatre system that you're in the center of.
+- "360 Audio" will use Dolby Head Tracking technology to create a multi-dimensional sound effect when watching movies.
+The idea is that the sounds will feel as if coming to you from different directions, essentially attempting to simulate a physical surround sound home theatre system, that you're in the center of.